Particular/docs.particular.net/nservicebus/outbox/index.md

 The following scenarios might cause handlers to be invoked multiple times:

-- Sender sends multiple physical message with the same message identifier (submit order form)
+- When a sender sends multiple physical message with the same message identifier.
+An example is a order form which is submitted multiple times.
-- Transport can send multiple messages when having a failover, they operate in a at-least-once delivery model
+- When a transport performs a failover and operates in a at-least-once delivery model and has not marked a message as processed while this is the case but the acknowledgement was not processed by the tranport yet.
-- The outbox dispatch stage can be invoked more-than-once if the previous dispatch (partially) failed and is retried.
+- When a failure occurs during the outbox dispatch stage.
+The dispatch stage will to be invoked more-than-once and each time message can message can partially be delivered to the transport infrastructure.

-In those scenarios, multiple physical copies of the same logical message exist in the queue.
-If an endpoint allows concurrent message processing or is scaled out it can happen that these multiple copies are processed concurrently.
+In the above scenarios, multiple physical copies of the same logical message exist in the queue.
+If an endpoint allows concurrent message processing, or it is scaled out, its possible that the multiple copies of the message can be processed concurrently.

 ## Non transactional resources

 If non-transactional resources are being accessed then make sure processing is idempotent.
 Non-transactional resources are not guaranteed to be handled in an idempotent way by the Outbox.
-If more-than-once invocation is unwanted then this can be almost prevented completely by making sure only a single endpoint instance is running and have [configured the endpoint to process messages sequentially by setting the maximum concurrency to 1](/nservicebus/operations/tuning.md#tuning-concurrency).
+If more-than-once invocation is not wanted, then this can be prevented almost completely by making sure that only a single endpoint instance is running and having [configured that endpoint with a maximum concurrency of 1](/nservicebus/operations/tuning.md#tuning-concurrency).
 Only data modified via a shared storage session is made idempotent via the outbox and has exact-once semantics.
 See [persistence specific documention](/nservicebus/outbox/#Persistence) on how to obtain the shared storage session.

 NOTE: This problem is not specific to Outbox but mentioned here as sometimes it is assumed Outbox does deduplication that prevents more-than-once invocation.